 P.T.
 14-Drafting Staten Island, Open P.T.
-20-Cashier, 1-4 or 1-5 Brooklyn, clutch, AC cell ignition-4 speed horse.
-Job no. F.T.
-1-Per diem teller, 19 yrs.
-New battery, brakes, shocks, ball old, good figure ability, Staten Island, joints, Maxima 80 tires, all new.
-383 \$3.15 p-h, 1-2 full days p-w (M., Th, F.) Magnum 4 BBL_Yellow.
-Excellent F.T.
-2-Behavior Modification.
-Psychology students will be testedtake 3 months to get job.
+20-Cashier, 1-4 or 1-5 Brooklyn, Psychology students will be testedtake 3 months to get job.
 Staten Island; Day 6:30-3, Eve.
 2:30-11 \$6800.00 to F.T.
 12-Retail-Sales Staten Island, Women's Volley ball Has Top Eastern Setter by Stephen Larsen As soon as Coach Gladys Meyer finds out about the academic and medical eligibility of her players, she'll have her squad set.
 All in all, she hopes the team will win enough games this year to make the tournament.
 Due to the fact that SICC is a twoyear college, there's a large turnover in personnel, with only one veteran of last year's team returning.
-"We have mostly beginners," said Meyer, "but there's been a steady improvement in there's been a players have a little tryouts.
-Some players have a little experience.'
-Some players have a lot of experience, too, such as Wendy Corsi, a spiker on last year's undefeated team, and Judy Caltabiano, who Meyer called, "one of the best setters in the East."
+"We have mostly beginners," said Meyer, "but there's been a steady improvement in tryouts.
+Some players have a little Some players have a lot of experience, too, such as Wendy Corsi, a spiker on last year's undefeated team, and Judy Caltabiano, who Meyer called, "one of the best setters in the East."
 Although this will be Caltabiano's first season with the team, she has had extensive experience in United States Volleyball Association competition.
 "We might even make Judy a spiker, even though she's not much more than five feet tall," said The team has had only one loss in the last two years of competition in the New York State Athletic Association for Junior College Women.
 That loss came in the first round of the doubleelimination tournament last year which they came back to win.
 In the Eastern Regionals, against four-year colleges, the team came in 7th out of 13 "The players worked hard," said Meyer.
 "We received the serve quite accurately, which is half the game, and played good defense, but we couldn't serve the ball all year, until then."
+This year, the team will play in a National Tournament for two-year colleges.
+The state tournament will again be a double-elimination battle between the top four teams in the ten-

+Gladys Weyer, women's volleyball team team league.
+This tournament is tentatively scheduled for December 1st.
 The team is also hosting a USVBA, Class B Tournament, on December 8th.
-The free activity period in the gym (Mondays and Fridays, 7th and 8th periods) has provided talent in the past, Gladys Meyer, women's volleyball team team league.
-This tournament is tentatively scheduled for December 1st.

-"last year, one or two girls made the team from there," said Meyer.
+The free activity period in the gym (Mondays and Fridays, 7th and 8th periods) has provided talent in the past, last year, one or two girls made the team from there," said Meyer.
 Other recruits have come from co-ed Intramural Volleyball on Wednesday during club hours, 7th and 8th periods, according to Meyer.

-Views on Tenure Mortimer Schiff, PCA "It seems to me very regrettable to ell someone he is being let go on the basis of a quota.
+Views on Tenure Mortimer Schiff, PCA "It seems to me very regrettable to tell someone he is being let go on the basis of a quota.
 It is as insulting as telling someone he's being hired on the basis of a quota.
 Let me say, I am categorically against quota systems."
 With six of eleven faculty tenured, Mortimer Schiff, Performing & Creative Arts Chairman, recognizes the college-wide need for flexibility, but asks, "When a good man reaches the freeze level, what do we do?"
 Schiff also argues that "every regulation acts as a further constraint on the Chairman's ability to develop a philosophy or approach to his own